EdoardoMaines/HumanMachineDialogue-RASA/README.md

 Project for HMD course at Univesity of Trento

 In this GitHub repository, you will find all the files necessary for the bot's operation, except for the NLU evaluation results (EVAL.
 NLU), as the files were too large to be uploaded to this platform.

+Link to drive folder with videos and file "EVAL.
+NLU" zipped